AcroMedia/ansible-role-virtual-host/README.md

 ## Requirements

 - The acro infrastructure utilities must already be installed on the server

-- Acro-add-website.sh must already be installed AND configured on the server
+- Acro-add-website.sh must already be installed and configured on the server

 - LetsEncrypt installed, configured, and working

-- **If you're providing your own manually registered SSL certificate, the certificate + key need to be placed on the server BEFORE this role is invoked.**
+- If you're providing your own manually registered SSL certificate, the certificate + key need to be placed on the server BEFORE this role is invoked.

+- Since this role is designed to support a "normal" virtual host from staging to production using SSL, all 3 of:

+  - **nginx_primal_name**,
+  - **nginx_canonical_name**, and
+  - **nginx_aliases**

+  are required in order for the role to work.
+Furthermore, all 3 variables are  *mutually exclusive* of not only each other, but also of the server's canonical hostname (not to mention all of the other virtual host names on the server). *If you try to omit one, or try to make one or more the same as another, your config will break.*

 ## Role Variables